 However, with just a bachelor’s degree, one can pursue alternative certification that generally consists of teaching while enrolling in a college’s accelerated certification program; organizations such as Teach Now help potential teachers get alternative certification.
 Teaching at a private school is also an option because they do not require certification at most schools.
 There are networks available to help place teachers at private schools such as The Education Group.

 Teaching English as a Second Language is an exciting opportunity that can be done both domestically and abroad.
 Though the mastery of a second language certainly helps, it is not necessarily a requirement.
-For those looking for a fulltime career, the best preparation for the job is to get a master’s degree in Teaching English to Speakers of Other Languages.
+For those looking for a fulltime career, the best preparation for the job is to get a master’s degree in Teaching English to Speakers of Other Languages (TESOL) or English as an International Language (EIL).
 With such a degree and proper certification, applicants can teach at ESL students at universities, primary and secondary schools, and international schools.
 There are graduate, undergraduate, and professional certification programs for those who hope to teach English abroad.
 Organizations like the American TESOL Institute offer certification and job placement and other advantages like room and board.
 There are jobs that do not require certification, but the majority of them are not as reputable.
 Some programs without certification are teaching assistant positions.

 Some English majors find work as professional tutors at national companies such as Sylvan, A to Z, and Academic Advantage.
 While some companies have specified requirements such as having a teaching background, many local programs exist throughout the United States that offer tutoring in SAT and GRE prep, writing, and English language.
 With a background in peer tutoring, some English majors go on to run Writing Centers, managing non-profit tutoring organizations like Upward Bound, tutoring abroad, and even teaching tutoring.
 Tutoring is often used by educators as a means for supplementary income and advancement in schools and universities.